thomis/eventhub-processor2/README.md

 I, [2018-02-09T15:22:35.658522 #37966]  INFO -- : Listener is starting...
 I, [2018-02-09T15:22:35.699161 #37966]  INFO -- : Listening to queue [example]
 ```
-Note: If config file is not provided it is derived from class name > ./config/example.json
+Note: If config file is not provided it is derived from class name and read from ./config/class_name.json

 A processor2 configuration file looks as follows
 ```json